counteractive/Get-EnhancedWinEvent/README.md

 Get-EnhancedWinEvent, like Get-WinEvent, is not supported in Windows Pre-installation Environment (Windows PE).

+Submit issues, contribute, and view the license at the [github repo](https://github.com/counteractive).

 ## License and Notice

 See the included [`LICENSE`](./LICENSE) file for license terms and [NOTICE](./NOTICE) file for attribution.